emmiegit/qotd/README.md

 The default configuration file is located at `/etc/qotd.conf` (though this can be changed with the `-c` flag).
 The following options are supported:

 <tt>Port <i>positive-integer</i></tt>
-Designates an alternate port to listen on.
+Specifies an alternate port to listen on.
+The default is port 17.

 **Default:**  use port 17

 <tt>PidFile <i>path-to-file</i></tt>
-Designates what pid file to be used by the daemon.
-If this value is `none`, then no pid file is used.
+Specifies what pid file is to be used by the daemon.
+If this value is `none`, then no pid file is written.
+The default is `/var/run/qotd.pid`.

 **Default:** `/var/run/qotd.pid`